MatusOllah/gophengine/README.md

 ## Why?

-I wanted to make a easy to use modding Go API for Friday Night Funkin' (something like Forge but for FNF).
+I wanted to make a easy to use modding Go API for Friday Night Funkin' (something like MinecraftForge but for FNF).

 ### Why Go?